ERS-VoX spinning disk confocal microscope + widefield FURA imaging

 - "Cyan/Far Red": dual pass filter 485/60 and 705/90

-Image acquisition with PerkinElmer Volocity software (version 6.2 as of December 2012).
+Image acquisition with PerkinElmer Volocity software.
 Analysis versions of Volocity may be used free of charge in our computer room, U04.

 Bearbeiter: Christian Ackermann